Facebook's global fight against fake news

-Within minutes of Emmanuel Macron's victory in the French election, a top European official singled out the key loser: fake news.
+Within minutes of Emmanuel Macron's victory in the French election, a top European official singled out the less obvious loser: fake news.

 "Congratulations to French people for choosing Liberty, Equality and Fraternity over tyranny of fake news," Donald Tusk, president of the European Council, wrote on Twitter Sunday.